 The trends around sale of these products are monitored.
 This is to ensure the regulatory controls on antibiotics are effective and that any significant or concerning changes can be investigated.

 Antibiotic use in animals

-- treat individual animals or groups of animals that show symptoms of disease.
-Most antibiotics are used for this purpose
+- treat animals that show symptoms of disease

 Controls on antibiotic use in food animals

-Any use of antibiotics in animals is regulated under legislation, including the Agricultural Compounds and Veterinary Medicines Act.
+Use of antibiotics in animals is regulated under the Agricultural Compounds and Veterinary Medicines Act 1997.

-Complying with the MRL ensures any residues left in foods are at safe levels.
-It also ensures the remaining antibiotic level is too low to contribute to antibiotic resistance.
+When antibiotic levels are below the MRL, it also ensures that the remaining antibiotic level is too low to contribute to antibiotic resistance.

-All antibiotics registered for use in animals in New Zealand are assessed against thorough review criteria before being approved.
-They are reviewed for veterinary use and human health significance as agreed with the Ministry of Health.
-MPI must also be satisfied that use of the antibiotic won't leave unsafe residues in food.
+All antibiotics registered for use in animals in New Zealand are assessed before they're approved.
+There is a thorough review criteria for this.
+They are reviewed for veterinary use and human health significance as agreed with MOH.
+MPI must also be satisfied that use of the antibiotic will not leave unsafe residues in food.

 Who to contact

 If you have questions about antibiotic resistance, email email@example.com